 The Americas Beverage segment manufactures aluminum beverage cans and ends, steel crowns, glass bottles and aluminum closures and supplies a variety of customers from its operations in the U.S., Brazil, Canada, Colombia and Mexico.
-The U.S. and Canadian beverage can markets are mature markets which experienced increased volumes in 2018.
+The U.S. and Canadian beverage can markets have experienced recent market growth due to the introduction of new beverage products in cans versus other packaging formats.
+To meet volume requirements in the U.S. and Canadian beverage can markets, the Company has begun construction of a third line at its Nichols, NY facility which is expected to begin production during the second quarter of 2020.
+Additionally, a new beverage can line at the Weston, Ontario plant began production in January 2020.

 In Brazil and Mexico, the Company's sales unit volumes have increased in recent years primarily due to market growth driven by increased per capita incomes and consumption, combined with an increased preference for cans over other forms of beverage packaging.
+In January 2018, the Company commenced operations at a new glass bottle facility in Chihuahua, Mexico, to serve the expanding beer market in the northern part of the country.
+Additionally, in November 2019, the Company commenced operations at a new one-line beverage can facility in Rio Verde, Brazil.